jage/elk/README.md

     https://github.com/jage/elk

-elk uses rspec and webmock for testing, do a `bundle install` for all the development requirements.
-Test specs with  `bundle exec rake spec`.
+Elk uses rspec and webmock for testing, do a `bundle install` for all the development requirements.

+Test specs witht:

+    bundle exec rake spec

 ## Usage